 Things to know about being a CIT:

-- The program is designed to develop the basics of leadership, professionalism, presentation, and support.
+- Leadership and Instruction Development: The CIT program is crafted to develop foundational skills in leadership, watersports instruction, professionalism, presentation, and support.

-- CITs are to continually take a learning role and assist lead counselors with development of daily activities.
+- Learning and Assisting: CITs are primarily in a learning role, assisting lead counselors in the planning and execution of daily activities.

-- CITs practice camp counselor skills by attending 2 weeks of our Wind-N-Waves junior and intermediate level camps
+- Hands-On Experience: CITs will practice camp counselor skills by participating in 2 additional weeks of Wind-N-Waves and Junior level camps.

-- The CIT position at FLX Adventure Camp through Paddle-N-More is not a paid position.
+- Volunteer Position: The CIT role at FLX Adventure Camp through Paddle-N-More is a volunteer position and is not compensated monetarily.

-- CITs are expected to continue a learning path throughout their time assisting with camps.
+- Ongoing Learning Commitment: CITs are expected to continue their learning journey throughout their tenure at the camp.

-- Develop an appreciation for the importance of being a role model.
+- Understanding the Importance of Role Modeling: CITs should develop an appreciation for the significance of being a role model in a camp setting.

 - Role Clarification: CITs are considered experienced campers who assist in teaching and guiding younger or newer campers at FLX Adventure Camp programs, as per the Tompkins County Department of Health regulations.
 They do not have supervisory authority over campers.

 - Discounted Camp Programs: We want our CITs to continue to still explore the camper experience!
 Registered CITs have the opportunity to register for our other camp programs at an additional discounted price of 15% – all season long!
 Once registered, email email@example.com to obtain the discount count.